Citation (horse): Honors

 In 1959, Citation was inducted into the National Museum of Racing and Hall of Fame.

 In the Blood-Horse magazine ranking of the Top 100 U.S. Thoroughbred champions of the 20th Century, Citation was ranked #3.

 Around the time of Citation's death, Jim Taylor, a marketing executive at Cessna Aircraft Company, convinced chairman Dwane Wallace to use Citation's name for the new business jet Cessna was designing.
 Cessna has continued to use the Citation name and trademark horseshoe logo for an entire series of jet aircraft that comprise the Cessna Citation family.
-Even today, pictures of Citation line the hallways of Cessna's buildings.

 A famous statue of Citation can be found at Hialeah Park.
-This statue is shown in Godfather II as Michael Corleone travels to Miami to visit Hyman Roth.
+This statue is shown in The Godfather Part II as Michael Corleone travels to Miami to visit Hyman Roth.

 In 2020, as part of a fundraiser for emergency relief efforts due to the COVID-19 pandemic, a "virtual Kentucky Derby" was held wherein the field included all 13 Triple Crown winners.
 Citation finished second (placed) to Secretariat.